What is an FHA 203k Consultant?

 Rehabilitation Escrow Account.
 When the loan is closed, the proceeds designated for the rehabilitation or improvement, including the 203k contingency reserve, are to be placed in an interest bearing escrow account.
 The lender (or its agent) will release escrow funds upon completion of the proposed rehabilitation in accordance with the Work Write-Up.

 Inspections and Inspection Fees.
-Performed by HUD-approved 203k consultants/inspectors.
+Performed by HUD-approved 203k consultants.
 Fees for a maximum of five draw inspections will be allowed for inclusion in the cost of rehabilitation.
 If all inspections are not required, remaining funds will be applied to the principal after the Final Release Notice is issued.
+Each fee can not exceed $350 and is determined by the Consultant based on the complexity of the project.
+Amerihome Advisors, LLC sets a flat rate fee of $250 per draw inspection.

 Holdback.
 A ten (10) percent holdback is required on each release from the Rehabilitation Escrow Account.
 The total of all holdbacks may be released only after a final inspection.